Hollabc-boye/LITA-DATA-ANALYSIS-CLASS-WORK-AND-ASSIGNMENT-H-R-DATA/README.md

 - Identify areas for improvement in workplace and employee relation, enabling the development of targeted retention strategies

-### Data Source(s)
+### Data Collected and Source(s)
 ---
 The Data used here is named LITA H R Data.xlsx
-The data is shared by one of the Incubator Hub instructors and uploaded to LITA Canvass LMS where it's downloaded.
-It's a human resources data showing employee demographic fields and other employee related key fields
+The data is shared by one of the Incubator Hub facilitators and uploaded to LITA Canvass LMS where it's downloaded.
+It's a human resources data with key fields such as employee demographic and other employee related fields

-### Data Analysis and Tools Used
+### Data Cleaning and preparations
 ---
 The following steps were taken in analysing the data Loading and analysing of data